nomasters/handshake/design-docs/handshake-core.md

 Messages contain the `id`, `sender`, `sent`, `received`, `ttl`, and the decrypted `payload`.
 Any message may be removed by the recipient.
 This only removes the messages locally.
 Messages may also be automatically removed by inspecting the expiration.

 - Bob initiatates new chat.
-- This generates a QR Code
+- This generates a QR Code.
-- Alice scans the QR Code
+- Alice scans the QR Code.
-- They exchange setup info
+- They exchange setup info.
-- Bob and Alice can now chat using handshake
+- Bob and Alice can now chat using handshake.

 Though the setup seems simple, there are some important details that need to be covered here, namely in exploring identity and file structure.

-## Primary and Duress data stores
+## Primary and Duress Data Stores

-Primary and duress data store are identiacal in structure but serve very different purposes.
+Primary and duress data store are identical in structure but serve very different purposes.
 They are completely isolated from one another and use separate encryption keys.
 The duress data store is used if Bob or Alice are forced to decrypt handshake.
 This has a dedicated duress hashmap endpoint for each chat.
 It also has a small number of lookup hash and keys to send such data plus additional info.
 The duress hashmap endpoints + primary will be both be in the primary data store while only duress related endpoints and keys would be in the duress store.
-This allow

 ## Encryption Keys

 On setting up handshake, the device will randomly generate 2 - 256 bit keys.

-- the primary key will be the key used to encrypted and decrypt all data locally in the app on the device.
+- The primary key will be the key used to encrypt and decrypt all data locally in the app on the device.
-- the secondary key is used for the durress storage
+- The secondary key is used for the duress storage

-The user will not interact with this key directly, instead the user will generate a passcode (most likely 16 digts) that will generate an argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.
+The user will not interact with this key directly.
+Instead the user will generate a passcode (most likely 16 digts) that will be used to generate an argon2 key that will in turn be used for a secretbox (salsa20 + poly1305) storage of the key.

-This way, the user can change the password for either the primary or secondary key and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.
+This way the user can change the password for either the primary or secondary key and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.

 This doesn't mean that the primary key couldn't be changed, but it does mean that such a change would require quite a bit more work, potentially.
 There would need to be a change, update, and rollback pattern for failed attempts.
 This would have to be a `stop the world` operation in that no changes to any of the data should be allowed to happen while such a change happens.

-## Explorations in chat construction
+## Explorations in Chat Construction

 A chat is composed of a personal identity (the self) and others.
 This definition of both the self and others carries no characteristics between chats.
 Each chat is compartmentalized inside its chat hash directory and includes a config, chat logs, and lookup hash tables.